OttieOtter

 Palo Duro Canyon

-The Canyon is about 120 miles long, 20 miles wide, around 800 feet deep, and exposes about 250 million years of geologic history (according to the Texas Parks and Wildlife website).
+The canyon is about 120 miles long, 20 miles wide, around 800 feet deep, and exposes about 250 million years of geologic history (according to the Texas Parks and Wildlife website).

 Rojo Grande Trail - Palo Duro State Park